- CMMC vs NIST 800-53: Key Differences for Defense Contractors

 | Future proofing | NIST 800-53, 800-171, and 800-172 | Three core NIST publications used in the CMMC ecosystem | Helps contractors anticipate future CMMC updates as NIST revises these standards | New revisions, changes to control language, newly derived requirements, and alignment between the three publications |

-Universities with DoD-funded research face a unique challenge: they must meet CMMC requirements for systems handling CUI while potentially managing broader 800-53 compliance across the institution.
+Universities with DoD-funded research face a unique challenge: they must meet CMMC requirements for CUI systems while also handling broader 800-53 compliance across the institution.
 Understanding the 800-53 foundation helps scope these obligations accurately.
-For higher education CMMC guidance, see our CMMC compliance for higher education guide.
+EDUCAUSE’s DFARS/CMMC implementation briefing covers fundamental research exclusions and other higher-education-specific nuances.
+For deeper guidance, see our CMMC compliance for higher education guide.

-How Isora GRC Simplifies CMMC and NIST 800-53 Compliance
+How to Simplify CMMC and NIST 800-53 Compliance

 Assessment Management